Dunk Island: National park

 Dunk Island has thirteen kilometres of walking tracks spread over five main routes, ranging from a short walk to Edmund James Banfield's grave to a 4-hour island circuit hike.
 Commercial operators offer guided tours around the island, as does the Dunk Island resort.

 Ferry

-The Mission Beach Dunk Island Water Taxi and Mission Beach Charters run transfers between Mission Beach and Dunk Island, and Bedarra Island guest transfers.
+Access to Dunk Island is by passenger ferry from Mission Beach.
+Services operate several days each week, with schedules varying by season and weather conditions; the crossing takes around 10 minutes.
+In addition multiple operators provide private charters and tailored trips to Dunk Island and Bedarra Island.
+Vehicles are not permitted on the island, and advance booking is recommended during busy periods.

 Resort

 A resort on Dunk Island was first established in 1936, and it was especially popular among wealthy visitors in the 1960s.
 It was refurbished from the mid-1970s, and comprised 160 rooms popular with families and couples.
 The resort was devastated by Cyclone Yasi in 2011 and has been closed since that time.
 In September 2019 international investment conglomerate Mayfair 101 purchased the freehold of the island, including Dunk Island Resort, for AUD$31.5 million.
 The group has plans to redevelop the resort and improve facilities on the Dunk Island Spit.